kliem/KPartiteKClique/ALGORITHM.md

 *Select an arbitrary vertex in the part with minimal size*

-We have implemented this algorithm `bitCLQ` as free software, as we could not find an available implementation.
+We have implemented this algorithm `FindClique` as free software, as we could not find an available implementation.

+While the later paper is an important improvement, we use the name `FindClique` as proposed in the earlier paper.
+It is the same algorithm and bitsets are a common data structure for graphs.

 ## KPartiteKClique

-`bitCLQ` performs especially well on graphs with somewhat equally distributed edges.
+`FindClique` performs especially well on graphs with somewhat equally distributed edges.

 However, we have encountered graphs that appear infeasible with this approach.